mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-2/supplement.md

 ## Reporting Requirements

 In updating the milestone chart, the reports due during the Phase IIB supplement period should reflect the progress of both the Phase II and IIB programs using the standard progress report format.
-Upon completion of the Phase IIB, complete documentation, including initial Phase II as well as Phase IIB supplemental activities must be reported.
+Upon completion of the Phase IIB, complete documentation, including initial Phase II as well as Phase IIB supplemental activities must be reported..